 Artist / Writer

-I love to draw.
+I really love to draw.
 I love to paint.
 I like to see images come to life on paper.
-Much of my original work and prints of my originals are available on this site: Click Here for more details.
+Much of my original work and prints of my originals are available to purchase on this site: Click Here for more details.

 I accept commissions to paint portraits, including pets, children, automobilia or any special project you may have in mind.
 Please email me from the "contact" tab above.